AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/installrun.md

 ## Standalone version
 The standalone executables are available on request from the Aberystwyth team.
 Once you have the appropriate executable for your operating system, just run it to run PCOT.

-No installation is necessary.
+* **Pros**: no installation is necessary
+* **Cons**: PCOT can take a little while to start up; it's very difficult to use PCOT as a library in this configuration.

 ## Installing from source
+Another choice is to install the Python source code from Github.

+* **Pros**: instant startup, access to the source code and regular updates;
+very easy to use as a library; very easy to write extensions.
+* **Cons**: requires a little more work (but hopefully not too much).

-PCOT is a Python program (and library) with a number of dependencies, including
+PCOT is a Python program (and library) with a number of dependencies, notably numpy and PySide2 (the official Python interface to Qt).

-* Python >3.8
-* PyQt
-* OpenCV
-* numpy
-* scikit-image
-* pyperclip (may also require other packages in Linux e.g. xsel)
-* matplotlib

-### Install Anaconda
 We find the best way to manage these is to use [Anaconda](https://anaconda.com/) and
 [Poetry](https://python-poetry.org/).
 Installation has been tested on Windows 10,
 MacOS and Ubuntu 20.04.

+### Install Anaconda
 The first thing you will need to do is install Anaconda, which can be done from here:

 * Windows: https://docs.anaconda.com/anaconda/install/windows/